phaserjs/phaser/README.md

 * PIXI.EventTarget has been removed as it's no longer used internally.
 * PIXI.AbstractFilter has been removed as it's no longer used internally.
 All functionality is now available via Phaser.Filter.
 * PIXI.Strip and PIXI.Rope have been removed.
 All functionality is now available via Phaser.Rope.
+* PIXI.Graphics and PIXI.GraphicsData have been removed.
+All functionality is now available via Phaser.Graphics.
+The respective renderers have been updated.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).